If you want to learn more...

 Can reporting result in negative repercussions for my patient?

-Providers should be aware of the potential harmful consequences mandatory reporting presents for battered patients.
+Providers should be aware of the potential harmful consequences mandatory reporting presents for patients.
 Reporting may put battered patients at risk for retaliation if police intervene against patient’s wishes.
 It may deter patients from seeking health care or being candid with their clinicians about the causes of their injuries.

 Reporting without patient consent infringes on personal autonomy and may also re-victimize patients by controlling their life decisions.
 The abrogation of provider patient confidentiality that may result from reporting is also harmful and may undermine the patient’s trust in their providers.
 In San Francisco, many of these concerns may be alleviated as the police response is largely dictated by the request of the providers/patients.